storacha/indexing-service/README.md

 TF_VAR_public_url='https://yourname.indexer.storacha.network'
 ```

+#### `TF_VAR_honeycomb_api_key`

+Setting this variable enables tracing for lambdas based on HTTP handlers.
+Currently, only Honeycomb is supported as the tracing backend.
+You can create a Honeycomb account and get an API key from the [Honeycomb website](https://www.honeycomb.io/).

 ### Deployment commands

 Note that these commands will call needed prerequisites -- `make apply` will essentially do all of these start to finish.